 At the end of the pre-clinical year, a global summative assessment will be performed focusing on the core competencies of knowledge, patient care, effective communication and interpersonal skills and professional conduct.
 The student will take a pre-clinical summative assessment (PCSA) that includes comprehensive OSCEs and clinical skill demonstrations.
 At the end of the PCSA, the student will receive feedback in preparation for the clinical year.

 To advance to the clinical year, the student must pass all courses in the pre-clinical year in addition to passing all components of the PCSA.

 At the end of the clinical year, a global summative assessment will be administered focusing on core competencies.
-The student will take a three-day clinical summative assessment (CSA) that includes a comprehensive written exam, comprehensive OSCEs (with skill demonstrations) and structured exit interviews with the student’s Faculty Advisor.
+The student will take a three-day clinical summative assessment (CSA) that includes a comprehensive written exam, comprehensive OSCEs (with skill demonstrations) and structured exit interviews.
 These OSCE/patient scenarios require that a student show sufficient mastery of all six competencies.